 Whenever Unit 1 is not operating, operate Unit 2 for adult attraction.

-Between September 15 and the end of February, spillbay 2 may be closed for up to one workday for maintenance activities.
-During the outage, operate spillbay 3 for adult attraction flow
+Between September 1 and the end of November, spillbay 2 may be closed for up to one workday for maintenance activities.
+During the outage, operate spillbay 5 for adult attraction flow.
+Efforts should be made to minimize the outage as much as possible.

 If a spill gate becomes inoperable, the operators will make the necessary changes to accommodate spill and then immediately notify the operations supervisor and Project Biologist to determine the best spill pattern until repairs can be made.
 This interim operation shall be coordinated with the FPOM through the District biologist who will provide additional guidance to the project.